-Yael Benyamini is a Full Professor at the Bob Shapell School of Social Work and a researcher in the fields of Health and Aging.
+Yael Benyamini is a Full Professor at the Bob Shapell School of Social Work and a researcher in the fields of health and aging, and in particular, women’s health.
 Prof. Benyamini attained her master's degree in social psychology at the Hebrew University of Jerusalem and her PhD in health and social psychology at Rutgers University in New Jersey.
 She is an Honorary Fellow of the European Health Psychology Society (EHPS).
-She served as Secretary of the EHPS for four years and as an Associate Editor of Psychology & Health for eight years.
-She is co-editor of the 2016 book on Assessment in Health Psychology.
-She is currently a representative of the Tel-Aviv University Senate to the University's Executive Council and to the Board of Governors.
+She served as Secretary of the EHPS, an Associate Editor of Psychology & Health and a guest editor for Health Psychology Review, the International Journal of Behavioral Medicine, and Frontiers in Psychiatry.
+She published over 100 peer-reviewed articles and over 20 chapters and invited articles and is co-editor of the book Assessment in Health Psychology.
+Following the outset of the COVID-19 pandemic, she initiated and led the “Pregnancy and Childbirth in Corona times” track in the ACADEMIA-IL project, in which an information kit and guidelines were developed for pregnant women, for health care professionals in midwifery and obstetrics, and for managers and policy makers related to the functioning of these disciplines during a pandemic.
 Yael is also an avid mountain cyclist.

 Prof. Yael Benyamini